AFNetworking/AFNetworking/README.md

 Once CocoaPods has finished the installation, you can execute the test suite via the 'iOS Tests' and 'OS X Tests' schemes within Xcode.

-### Test Logging

-By default, the unit tests do not emit any output during execution.
-For debugging purposes, it can be useful to enable logging of the requests and responses.
-Logging support is provided by the [AFHTTPRequestOperationLogger](https://github.com/AFNetworking/AFHTTPRequestOperationLogger) extension, which is installed via CocoaPods into the test targets.
-To enable logging, edit the test Scheme and add an environment variable named `AFTestsLoggingEnabled` with a value of `YES`.

 ### Using xctool

-If you wish to execute the tests from the command line or within a continuous integration environment, you will need to install [xctool](https://github.com/facebook/xctool).
-The recommended installation method is [Homebrew](http://mxcl.github.io/homebrew/).
+Tests can be run from the command line or within a continuous integration environment with [`xctool`](https://github.com/facebook/xctool), which can be installed with [Homebrew](http://brew.sh):

-To install the commandline testing support via Homebrew:

     $ brew update
     $ brew install xctool --HEAD

-Once xctool is installed, you can execute the suite via `rake test`.
+Once `xctool` is installed, you can execute the suite via `rake test`.

 ## Credits